 In the present work, the assimilation of reflectivity volumes in a high resolution model employing a LETKF scheme is evaluated.
-Assimilation of radar data is a challenging issue and most of the previous studies is devoted to the assimilation of rainfall estimation, while few to the direct employment of reflectivity observations in an operational data assimilation system.
-Here, results in terms of QPF obtained assimilating reflectivity volumes from 4 radars of the Italian network are shown and compared to those produced with the current operational assimilation system of Arpae, in which only conventional data are employed.
+Assimilation of radar data is a challenging issue and most of the previous studies is devoted to the assimilation of rainfall estimation, while very few to the direct employment of reflectivity observations.
+Here, results in terms of QPF obtained assimilating reflectivity volumes from 4 radars of the Italian network are shown and compared to those produced with the current operational assimilation system, in which only conventional data are employed.
 Furthermore, some sensitivity tests are performed to investigate the impact of some parameters which can substantially affect the quality of analyses.

 The assimilation of radar reflectivity volumes with our selected set-up (rad60) only slightly improves QPF both during the assimilation procedure and for the subsequent forecasts, compared to the assimilation of only conventional data.
-At first glance, this result could be partly ascribed by the fact that radar data are already assimilated in the conv60 experiment, in form of LHN of radar precipitation estimate.
-In fact, even if the precipitation estimate is only a product derived by applying a complex algorithm to the volume of reflectivities, nevertheless its ingestion could influence the analysis so much that it is difficult to add benefit with the assimilation of reflectivities themselves.
-However, when LHN is not applied and radar data are assimilated only through KENDA ( $rad60\nollnn$ ), QPF accuracy is not improved.
-As a consequence, at this stage, the direct assimilation of reflectivity volumes does not outperform significantly LHN and the two techniques may be applied together without loss in QPF accuracy.
+This result could be partly ascribed by the fact that radar data are already assimilated in the conv60 experiment, in form of LHN of radar precipitation estimate.
+Even if the precipitation estimate is only a product derived by applying a complex algorithm to the volume of reflectivities, nevertheless its ingestion could influence the analysis so much that it is difficult to add benefit with the assimilation of reflectivities themselves.
 It has also been shown that, even if the spread of the ensemble is very small (not shown), its enlargement by employing additive inflation does not improve the performance, instead, it leads to a modest worsening of the results.
 One possible reason for this behaviour can be the use of a climatological B matrix generated from the ICON model run at a very different resolution.
 This test should be repeated when a B matrix provided by the COSMO model over the Italian domain will be available.